notionparallax/blog/_drafts/learning-anxiety-and-flow.markdown

 On the graph above, the slope is how much new stuff you're learning.
 Problem is that if you don't make it to the comfy plateau then you don't get a chance to consolidate and use those new things.

 The shape of that curve must have some relationship to how many people get to the comfy plateau[^2].
 Curves that have lots of small steps are much more approachable than curves that have long scary steep bits.
 Those steps are like _save game_ points.
-I made progress with web dev because I could stop at any point and I had something useful, whereas I've given up on with mobile dev for the moment and I don't feel like I've got anything usable in my mental-tool-kit.
+I made progress with web dev because I could stop at any point and I had something useful, whereas I've given up on mobile dev for the moment and I don't feel like I've got anything usable in my mental-tool-kit.

 I've never seen [flow](https://en.wikipedia.org/wiki/Flow_(psychology)) explained this way, but maybe when those steps become so small that they are virtually a straight line then it's conducive to a flow state.
 The learning and application are so integrated that you don't notice the difference[^3].